PhotoshopGuides/PhotoshopGuides.github.io/docs/General.md

     Preferences -> General -> uncheck: Disable the Home Screen

+If unchecking the option does not disable the homescreen then follow this steps

+Edit - Preferences - General - Uncheck "auto show homescreen" - Then reset preferences on quit - Ok - prompt - ok - then "cancel" out of here
+Then Ctr+N and create a new canvas.
+Then close everything down.
+Reopen Photoshop and hopefully like me, it will finally be gone

 - [ ] **2.
 Uncheck Use Legacy "New Document" Interface. (disable's huge new document dialog)**

 Have you noticed the New Document window keeps growing?
 If you want to go back to the old one, here is how.